IanMadlenya/hatecode/c++/README.md

 ### STL & boost

+### Testing
+* What test framework you use?
+* What is mock object? have you ever used it?

 ### Coding
 * Write a thread-safe singleton
 * Write a CountDownLauch usinig mutex & contion variable